-When you think of getting stronger, or getting big arms, most people think of Arnold Schwarzenegger pumping gigantic, heavy dumbbells in the gym.
-However, you don't have to lift big heavy weights in order to really increase in strength and size.
+When you think of getting stronger or toning up, most people think of Arnold Schwarzenegger pumping gigantic, heavy dumbbells in the gym.
+However, you don't have to lift big heavy weights in order to really see an increase in fitness, strength and muscle tone.

-This is especially good news for those who are currently in lockdown, and only have a certain size dumbbell or light weight to choose from.
+This is especially good news for those who are currently in a second lockdown situation, and only have a certain size of our best adjustable dumbbells or light weight to choose from.

 For experienced lifters, heavy weights are still essential for getting stronger.
 However, if you are just starting on your muscle-building journey, there's plenty you can get done by sticking with lighter weights.